 To illustrate how small contributions can eventually have huge effects, we saw a very amusing video of the domino effect.

-Dries wraped up this section by highlighting that hard work is also immensely rewarding.
-The passion and grit that people in the Drupal community have really helps to get us through hard times and results in a stronger community and better software.
+Dries wrapped up this section by highlighting that hard work is also immensely rewarding.
+The passion and grit of the people in the Drupal community really helps to get us through hard times and results in a stronger community and better software.
 Contribute more and don't give up!

 Building the community

-The Drupa Campus Ambassadors program program aims to introduce Open Source / Drupal to universities and engineering colleges across the globe by creating a network of Drupal Campus ambassadors (DCA) in universities
+The Drupal Campus Ambassadors program program aims to introduce Open Source / Drupal to universities and engineering colleges across the globe by creating a network of Drupal Campus ambassadors (DCA) in universities.